 - A current one-page resume (including years for education and employment) in .doc, .docx, or .pdf format.
 Longer submissions will not be accepted.

-- A list of colleges and degrees (if applicable), as well as home city and state.
+- A list of colleges and degrees (if applicable), as well as the city and state where nominee currently works.

 For additional questions, check out our FAQs.

 The U.S. C3E Awards for outstanding leadership and extraordinary achievement are given in the eight categories described below.
 The Awards are intended to spotlight mid-career women who have professional experience working in clean energy.
 Please read the descriptions of all the categories and select the one that best describes the nominee’s work area.
 The nomination should be tailored to the category selected.